myDevicesIoT/cayenne-docs/docs/LORA.md

 <p style="text-align:center"><br/><img src="https://s3.amazonaws.com/cloudfront-mydevices-wordpress/wp-content/uploads/20170419091041/TTN-Applications-with-highlight.png" width="660" height="343" alt="Add Application screen"><br/><br/></p>

-Fill in the required information to create your new Application.
+On the *Add Application*, fill in the required information to create your new Application.

 *Tip: If you need help with this part of the process, you can refer to The Things Network <a href="https://www.thethingsnetwork.org/docs/applications/add.html" target="_blank">documentation on this step</a>.*

 <p style="text-align:center"><br/><img src="https://s3.amazonaws.com/cloudfront-mydevices-wordpress/wp-content/uploads/20170419091227/TTN-Add-new-Application.png" width="660" height="396" alt="Add Application screen"><br/><br/></p>